AT-Publishing/website/_strategy/2020-05-14-ta-strategic.md

 If it isn't doing that, you're doing it wrong.
 No matter if you are using the "right" indicators and ALL the lines.
 (Ignore the reverse statement though.
 If your TA helps you make a decision, you can still be botching it.)

-A *sound* trading decision should always be right there at the conclusion of your analysis.
-If you're closing your [TradingView](http://bit.ly/atnet-tv) chart confused, stop doing whatever you're doing.
+A *sound* trading decision should always http://bit.ly/at-tv-ethusdhttp://bit.ly/atnet-tv) chart confused, stop doing whatever you're doing.

 ### Technical analysis is not the source of truth